15 Different Types of German Bread

 12. Kürbiskernbrot

 Kürbiskernbrot, or pumpkin seed bread, is a dark and dense loaf popular in southern Germany.
-This bread is usually made with a sourdough starter, giving it a slightly tangy flavor.

 If you find yourself in Berlin, be sure to try kaiserschmarrn.
 This dish is made by shredding a pancake-like batter and frying it in butter until it’s golden brown and crispy.